giantatwork/Pycruft/README.md

 - Recursively scans directories for `.pyc` files and `__pycache__` directories.
 - Safe approach: removes all bytecode files (`*.pyc`, `*.pyo`) found in the directory tree and removes only **empty** parent `__pycache__` directories after cleaning bytecode files.
-- Allows users to specify a directory to clean or clean the current directory by default.
-- Supports verbose mode to display detailed information about the cleaning process.
+- Supports verbose mode (`--verbose`) to display detailed information about the cleaning process.
 - Cross-platform support for Windows, macOS, and Linux.

 ## Getting Started